gness1804/IdeaBox/README.md

 Created by [Graham Nessler](https://github.com/gness1804) and [Adam Rice](https://github.com/adam-rice).

-An application to stores your ideas using Javascript and jQuery.
-As well as JSON and localStorage to persist data between sessions.
+An application to store your ideas using Javascript and jQuery as well as JSON and localStorage to persist data between sessions.

-An Idea has an id, title, a body, and a quality.
+An Idea has an id, title, body, and a quality.
 The id should be a unique identifier.
 Title and body are free-form strings.
 Quality should be one of the follow: “genius”, “plausible”, and “swill.”